 Most tomatoes grow on vines, and spinach, with its high iron and antioxidant count, taste so fine.
 These two vegetables alone provide vitamin C––33 mg per serving per three-fourths cup for tomato juice and 9 mg per serving per half a cup of cooked spinach––so imagine their power when combined!
 That’s why we love this vitamin C power cocktail from Oh She Glows.
 It’s a vegan version of the beloved bloody Mary/Caesar cocktails served at bars.
 Spend Saturday night clinking glasses and filling up on vitamin C. We’ll drink two for good measure!

 Who said vitamin C only came from oranges?
-Dig up that Vitamin C playlist we know you’ve got hidden on your hard drive and try these six scrumptious recipes for a healthy dose of this important nutrient sure to keep you, your bones, and your gums happy!
+Dig up that Vitamin C playlist we know you’ve got hidden on your Spotify playlist and try these six scrumptious recipes for a healthy dose of this important nutrient sure to keep you, your bones, and your gums happy!